 I liked how there are no artificial colors, preservatives, or ingredients.
 The powder mixed well, and the tropical punch flavor tasted great.

-2 - Jacked Factory NitroSurge Pre Workout
+2 - Jacked Factory NitroSurge Pre-Workout (Best for Beginners)

 I did have a friend who tried the pineapple flavor and wasn’t impressed.
 I had the watermelon flavor, which tasted great.
 So the flavors are a little hit-and-miss.